 Next Hike

 HCH has an All-Terrain Rollator which may be reserved for use on our hikes.
-Request Rollator
+Reservations are made on a first-come first-served basis by filling out the brief form at Request Rollator.

-In the case of inclement weather, check our Facebook page the day of hike for cancellation/ rescheduling notice.
+In the case of inclement weather, check back here or fb.com/harborcountryhikers the day of hike for cancellation/ rescheduling notice.
 Wear long pants (preferably tucked-in), a sun hat, sturdy shoes or boots and insect repellent and bring plenty of water.
 Depending on the weather, there may be some muddy areas.

 Estimated Time: 2 hours